mfgustavo/glompo/docs/examples.rst

    #.
 Dictionary of optional initialisation arguments;

    #.
-Dictionary of optional arguments passed to :meth:`~glompo.optimizers.baseoptimizer.BaseOptimizer.minimize`.
+Dictionary of optional arguments passed to :meth:`.BaseOptimizer.minimize`.

 In this case we need to setup:

 The initial :math:`\sigma` value:
    We choose this to be half the range of the bounds in each direction (in this case the bounds are equal in all directions).
-This value must be sent to :meth:`~glompo.optimizers.baseoptimizer.BaseOptimizer.minimize`.
+This value must be sent to :meth:`~.BaseOptimizer.minimize`.

 .. literalinclude:: ../examples/minimal.py
    :linenos: